-- The General Assembly restores \$58.9 million in the Department of Behavioral Health and Developmental Disabilities (DBHDD) and \$20.6 million in the Department of Human Services to offset reductions made in the FY 2021 budget. - To combat the negative impact of COVID-19 in mental health and addiction, the General Assembly adds \$9.2 million for core services to increase the service capacity and promote funding equity of the state's providers.
-This investment allows the state to serve an additional 7,415 individuals per year. - HB 81 provides \$1.5 million for respite services with priority to rural communities and \$300,000 for contracts for facilities in direct care support services. - Additionally, \$394,289 is added for suicide prevention services, including funds for suicide prevention training in schools and the state's first suicide epidemiologist. - \$7 million is added in DBHDD for a new 16-bed behavioral health crisis center to expand the service capacity of the state's crisis system.
+- The House restores \$58.5 million for the Department of Behavioral Health and Developmental Disabilities, which includes an additional \$36.3 million over the governor's recommendation. - To combat the negative impact of COVID-19 in mental health and addiction, the House adds \$9.2 million for core services to increase the service capacity and promote funding equity of the state's providers.
+This investment allows the state to serve an additional 7,415 individuals per year. - Additionally, \$394,289 is added for suicide prevention services, including funds for suicide prevention training in schools and the state's first suicide epidemiologist. - The House annualizes \$7 million in the Department of Behavioral Health and Developmental Disabilities for a new 16-bed behavioral health crisis center to expand the service capacity of the state's crisis system.
 This innovative center will serve individuals who are in crisis and have both a mental health diagnosis and an intellectual or developmental disability.

-- \$12.3 million is added for a 5% rate increase for providers, contingent on approval by the Centers for Medicare and Medicaid Services; \$4.6 million is also added to fully restore the FY 2021 reduction to non-waiver services in family support. - The General Assembly adds \$2 million to accelerate the expansion of the Georgia Apex Program into 59 additional schools statewide.
+- The House provides \$12.3 million for a 5% rate increase for providers, contingent on approval by the Centers for Medicare and Medicaid Services. \$4.6 million is also added to fully restore the FY 2021 reduction to non-waiver services in family support. - The House provides \$2 million to accelerate the expansion of the Georgia Apex Program.
 Currently, 188 school districts are served. - \$621,630 is added for six forensic peer mentors to continue the mission of criminal justice reform.
-These mentors play an essential role in strengthening the workforce by providing valuable transition and re-entry support for citizens released from incarceration. - In the Department of Human Services, \$951,700 is restored in Child Welfare Services for contracts for educational services with the Multi-Agency Alliance for Children (MAAC) to allow an additional 431 children to be served. - The final version of HB 81 includes \$6.7 million to establish a therapeutic foster care program (TFC) and leverage federal funds.
-TFC is out-of-home care provided by foster parents or providers with specialized training to care for a wide variety of children and adolescents with a higher level of need.
-This program will impact about 10 percent of the foster care population, or more than 1,000 children, and reduce the burden of other programs, like "hoteling", resulting in savings of state tax dollars. - The final version of HB 81 also includes \$4.7 million for community partnerships to stem learning loss due to COVID-19 for K-12 students and \$65,000 for Court Appointed Special Advocates (CASAs) for development and start-up for underserved Echols, Henry, and Lowndes counties. - The General Assembly agrees with the governor to provide \$1.2 million for 17 new positions in elder abuse investigations and prevention.
-These positions will decrease the caseload ratio for elder abuse caseworkers from 1:33 to 1:23. - In the Department of Veterans Services, the General Assembly provides \$1 million to create a state veterans cemetery in Augusta, Richmond County.
+These mentors play an essential role in strengthening the workforce by providing valuable transition and re-entry support for citizens released from incarceration. - In the Department of Human Services, the House restores \$951,700 in Child Welfare Services for contracts for educational services with the Multi-Agency Alliance for Children (MAAC) to allow an additional 431 children to be served. - The House agrees with the governor to provide \$1.2 million for 17 new positions in elder abuse investigations and prevention.
+These positions will decrease the caseload ratio for elder abuse caseworkers from 1:33 to 1:23.